n0tori/website/FIX.md

 - posts
-	- fit featured image in container (not fixed)
+◘	- change layout of posts timeline
 		- maybe hover to popup image
-	- change layout of posts timeline
 	- markdown renderer no worky for some stuff, see test post
 - layout
 	- figure out colour scheme